 The process for dental implants can be quite lengthy.
 It takes 6 to 12 weeks for the gum surrounding the tissue to heal after implantation.
 It can also take a few months for the bone to integrate with the implant.

 Overall, dental implants are very successful, but some risks can arise.
 These include infection at the implant site, nerve damage, and sinus problems.
-However, by having the procedure performed by a licensed professional, complications can be minimized.
+However, by having dental implant procedure performed by a licensed professional, complications can be minimized during recovery.
 Also, proper oral care can help your implants last for a long time and limit other issues.